-There is no question that Shopify is the premiere eCommerce platform, leading the market since they opened in 2004.
-They were among the first pioneers to recognize the true potential of an internet based business, building a solution that can facilitate the needs of online retailers.
-While their platform revolutionized the industry, their all-inclusive, feature rich plans brought a level of accessibility to the average person, making it easy to get started without prior knowledge of website hosting and development.
+There is no question that Shopify is the premier eCommerce platform, leading the market since they opened in 2004.
+They were among the first pioneers to recognize the true potential of internet-based business, building a solution that can facilitate the needs of online retailers.
+While their platform revolutionized the industry, their all-inclusive, feature-rich plans brought a level of accessibility to the average person, making it easy to get started without prior knowledge of website hosting and development.

 Although Shopify does a great many things right, there are certain downsides and drawbacks to using their service.
 The most prominent concern is the transaction fees, where these can take a considerable percentage of your sales over time.
 This may be irrelevant to established merchants, but for the small mom and pop shops just getting started, every cent matters when you’re trying to build an audience.